c4-project/c4f/README.md

 ## What it does

-At time of writing, it literally just runs a compiler on every C test case in a memalloy run.
+At time of writing, it literally just runs gcc (x86 32-bit) on every C test case in a memalloy run, then emits a slightly sanitised version of the (AT&T syntax) assembly that herd7 can _almost_ parse.
 Eventually, it'll do something useful.

 ## Requirements

+- A recent OCaml compiler (tested with 4.07)
-- opam
+- opam (tested with version 2)
 - dune
-- ??
+- Several packages, which will be pointed out by `dune` if missing from your `opam` environment.

+**NOTE**:
+`act` uses Jane Street's `core` library, which only works properly on POSIX-style operating systems.
+If you're using Windows, consider using WSL, or Cygwin, etc.

 ## Running

-First, copy and modify `compiler.spec.example` to taste.
+- First, copy and modify `compiler.spec.example` to taste.
+- Use `dune exec bin/main.exe -help` for usage.

-`dune exec bin/main.exe path/to/memalloy/run` will run the compilers listed in `./compiler.spec` on `path/to/memalloy/run/`.
+- `dune exec bin/main.exe path/to/memalloy/run` will run the compilers

-Use `dune exec bin/main.exe -help` for usage.
+  listed in `./compiler.spec` on `path/to/memalloy/run/`.
+- `dune runtest` will run `act`'s _expects_ tests, and output any discrepancies in `act`'s output as diffs.

 By default, `act` will dump its results in directories in the current working directory.